summeree22/teleport-pod-watcher/README.md

 ### ⚠️ Disclaimer

-This repository is a personal experimental fork of the Teleport open-source project.
+This repository is a personal experimental fork of the Teleport open source project.
 It is not an official Teleport feature and is intended for learning, prototyping, and exploration.